Sainadh-Pathakunti/firebase-c-google-facebook-sign-in/README.md

-# Cocos2dx Google Sign in with firebase in c++
-# Cocos2dx facebook Sign in with firebase in c++
-# Cocos2dx apple Sign in with firebase in c++
+# Cocos2dx Google Sign in, facebook Sign in and apple Sign in with firebase in c++

 Please feel free to contact and give a star
 -----------------------------------------------

+login with facebook, google and apple

 firebase c++ google, facebook and apple sign in in coco2dx 3.17

-Requirments :
+**Requirments : **

 step 1:
 ***